 Follow our advice on getting used to wearing your CPAP mask and above all, keep in mind that successful CPAP therapy sometimes requires patience as you adjust to therapy.
 Talk to your doctor or sleep technologist if you need additional help to adjust to therapy.

-Relaxation exercises, such as progressive muscle relaxation, also may help reduce your anxiety.
+- Try relaxation exercises.
+Certain exercises, such as progressive muscle relaxation, also may help reduce your anxiety about wearing your CPAP mask.
 It may help to get a different size mask or try a different style, such as one that uses nasal pillows.

 If you're still feeling claustrophobic, talk to your doctor, sleep technologist or CPAP supplier.

 7. I can't fall asleep easily with the CPAP mask on.